famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect the Raspberry Pi Pico to the host PC while holding down the Pico's reset button.
 This should mount the Pico as a USB drive.
 -  Drag and drop DIY_Datalink_Pico.uf2 onto the Pico's root folder, it should immediatley unmount itself and restart as a USB serial device.
 -  In the virtual machine settings, use the COM port assigned to the Pico and connect it.
 Be sure the USB device is connected to the host machine, but the serial port it presents to the OS is connected to the VM.
 (Legacy Windows may not be able to directly talk to the USB host device, drivers may not be available to accommodate this.)
--  Use the Timex Datalink software as normal.
+-  Use the Timex Datalink software as normal (2.1d is recommended).

 # Arduino Version
 <img src="DIY_Datalink_photo.png" width="476"><br>